 » Suggested to pair with 382 Introduction to Marketing or 383 Fundamentals of Business Law

 This full year course covers two major areas, business related and consumer related topics.
+Business and Personal Finance will expose you to the business and economic world that we live in today.
 The business topics include the economy, owning and operating a business, marketing, career planning, and human, financial and technological resources.
 The consumer topics include buying goods and services, credit, and money and risk management.
 Upon completion of this course, the student will have a better understanding of how to be successful in the business world along with how to manage personal finances.